Please join us for an Oral History M.A. program open house on Thursday, January 18, 2018 at 6:30 p.m. in Knox Hall 509. Refreshments will be served.

 A brief reminder that all attendees of our One-Day Oral History Training Workshops on Saturday, January 20, 2018 receive an application fee waiver to OHMA.
 Let us know once you've submitted your application so that we can send the waiver to Columbia's Graduate School of Arts and Sciences.

-Please review our admissions page for further information leading up to our priority deadline on Wednesday, March 1 and RSVP to our Eventbrite and Facebook event pages (links forthcoming) if you are able to join our open house.
+Please review our admissions page for further information leading up to our priority deadline on Wednesday, March 1 and RSVP to our Eventbrite and Facebook event pages if you are able to join our open house.